Maya Ghosh

 Maya Ghosh (31 December 1949 – 19 May 2019) was a Bangladeshi film, stage and television actress.
 She acted in more than 200 films.
 She was a freedom fighter.

 Biography

 Ghosh was born on 31 December 1949 in Jessore.
 She took part in the Liberation War of Bangladesh.
-She used to cook for the freedom fighters in refugee camp in Kolkata.
+She used to cook for the freedom fighters in a refugee camp in Kolkata.